Apply Now

 Respiratory Care Program

-The Respiratory Care Program is designed to graduate professional, knowledgeable and competent entry-level respiratory therapists who are prepared to challenge the National Board for Respiratory Care (NBRC) examination to become a registered respiratory therapist and gain employment in the field.
+The Respiratory Care Program is an associate degree program designed to graduate professional, knowledgeable and competent entry-level respiratory therapists who are prepared to challenge the National Board for Respiratory Care (NBRC) examination to become a registered respiratory therapist and gain employment in the field.

 Upcoming Respiratory Care Program Start Date:

-The Riverside Respiratory Care Program was established in 2022 as a Bachelor of Science degree program.
+The Riverside Respiratory Care Program is offered as an Associate of Science degree program.
 The program curriculum includes a thorough study of cardiopulmonary anatomy and physiology, pathology, pharmacology for respiratory care, pulmonary diagnostics, and mechanical ventilation.
-There are 180 skills laboratory hours and 630 clinical hours assist students to development the clinical competencies required for practice as a Respiratory Therapist.
+There are 180 skills laboratory hours and over 700 clinical hours to assist students to development the clinical competencies required for practice as a Respiratory Therapist.

 Riverside is proud to offer: